Akulshr/dotnetcore/README.md

 ## Verify app is up and running

-Once pod is up and running, trying hittng http://localhost:8080 and you should see your app running.
+Once pods and services are up and running, try hittng http://localhost:8080 and you should see your app running.